-Renewing your temporary handicap placard requires filling out a new application with a new medical certification.
+Renewing a temporary handicap placard in New Hampshire requires filling out a new application with a new medical certification.
 Renewing a permanent handicap placard can be done alongside your driver’s license.
 Handicap license plates can be renewed at the same time as your vehicle registration.

 If you happen to lose your placard or license plate, or it gets stolen or damaged, you must send a letter to the New Hampshire DMV explaining exactly what happened to it.
 You must provide as specific details as possible and the DMV will mail you a replacement.

 If you have a disability and live in New Hampshire, be sure to contact us to determine whether you’re eligible for a handicap placard.
 We have licensed physicians in every state to help determine your eligibility and evaluate your disability.